jyotibis/FlightAndSearch/README.md

 '''

-- Once you've added your db config as listed above go to the src floder from the terminal and execute `npx sequelize db:create`
+- Once you've added your db config as listed above go to the src floder from the terminal and execute `npx sequelize db:create` and then execute `npx sequelize db:migrate`

 ## DB Design
   - Airplane Table